jc-valdez/The-Battle-of-Neighborhoods/README.md

 * [Results and Discussion](#results)
 * [Conclusion](#conclusion)

-## Introduction/Business Probelm: <a name="introduction"></a>
+## Introduction/Business Problem: <a name="introduction"></a>

 ### 1. Background
-<u>**New York City (NYC)**</u>, The City, is the most poulous city in the United States.
-NYC has an estimated poulation of 8,398,749 distrubuted over about 302.6 square miles in 2018.
+<u>**New York City (NYC)**</u>, The City, is the most populous city in the United States.
+NYC has an estimated population of 8,398,749 distributed over about 302.6 square miles in 2018.

-NYC is located at the southern tip of the U.S. state of New york, the city is the center of the New York metropitan area.
-With the amount of people in the metropolitan statistical area, NYC is one of the world's most populous megacities.
+NYC is located at the southern tip of the U.S. state of New York, the city is the center of the New York metropolitan area.
+With the amount of people in the metropolitan statistical area, NYC is one of the world's most populous mega cities.
 Therefore, NYC is best described as the cultural, financial, and media capital of the world.
-The city influences commerce, entertainment, research, technology, education, politices, tourism, art, fashion, and sports.
+The city influences commerce, entertainment, research, technology, education, politics, tourism, art, fashion, and sports.

-NYC is set on one of the world's largest natural harbors, so it is composed of five boroughs - Brooklyn, Queens, Manhattan, the Bronx, and Staten Island - in which each is a county of the State of New York
+NYC is set on one of the world's largest natural harbors, so it is composed of five boroughs - Brooklyn, Queens, Manhattan, the Bronx, and Staten Island - in which each is a county of the State of New York.

 ### Objective
 The aim of this report is to study and analyze the neighborhoods of New York City, group them into similar clusters and analyze those clusters to gather meaningful information.
 The data for New York has been touched upon on previous projects, but will be further finished.